qemu/qemu/docs/system/i386/sgx.rst

 Virtualize SGX Launch Control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Qemu SGX support for Launch Control (LC) is passive, in the sense that it
+QEMU SGX support for Launch Control (LC) is passive, in the sense that it
 does not actively change the LC configuration.
-Qemu SGX provides the user
+QEMU SGX provides the user
 the ability to set/clear the CPUID flag (and by extension the associated
 IA32_FEATURE_CONTROL MSR bit in fw_cfg) and saves/restores the LE Hash MSRs
-when getting/putting guest state, but Qemu does not add new controls to
+when getting/putting guest state, but QEMU does not add new controls to
 directly modify the LC configuration.
 Similar to hardware behavior, locking
 the LC configuration to a non-Intel value is left to guest firmware.
 Unlike
 host bios setting for SGX launch control(LC), there is no special bios setting